tabithaz/tabithaz/README.md

-Hi, my name is Tabitha Zachariah ✨
+Hi, my name is Tabitha Zachariah!

 🎓 I’m a Computer Science and Computer Information Technology student at Purdue University, graduating in May 2027.